-As the complexities of trauma are more widely understood, the integration and effectiveness of nontraditional interventions for survivors have been more widely accepted.
+As the complexities of trauma are more widely understood, the integration and effectiveness of non-traditional interventions for survivors have been more widely accepted.
 The most commonly used are meditation and mindfulness.
 These practices help decrease anxiety-driven symptoms that many trafficking and trauma survivors suffer from.
-Through the multitude of techniques used in meditation, such as mantras, deep breathing, repetitive positive self-talk, acknowledgment and nonattachment to thoughts, an individual can enhance their cognitive flexibility and subsequently decrease their anxiety.81 stress.
-A "mindful practitioner" would develop self-care and wellbeing through mindfulness, which will enhance a greater capacity for presence and compassion that positively benefits client care82.
+Through the multitude of techniques used in meditation, such as mantras, deep breathing, repetitive positive self-talk, acknowledgment and nonattachment to thoughts, an individual can enhance their cognitive flexibility and subsequently decrease their anxiety.